 - .
 Prepare travelers for an increase in business travel.

-As travel demand increases, there will be a period of transition and adjustment.
+As travel demand and travel booking increases, there will be a period of transition and adjustment.
 Countries will ease restrictions at different speeds.
 Suppliers guidelines may change more regularly.
 Health screenings and social distancing processes may differ by country, airport, hotel, or train station.